Complete Guide to WA Battery Rebates in 2026 (Current May 2026 Framework)

 - NEW: Mandatory Tier 2 VPP (Battery Rewards) participation

 The Battery Rewards program pays 70¢/kWh for energy exported during activation events.
-That's a significant rate - more than double retail electricity prices.
+That is a significant rate, more than double retail electricity prices.

 - Enroll as a Tier 2 VPP participant